Support for carers

 Effects on your benefits

-Carer's Allowance and Carer Support Payment can affect other benefits that you get.
-You can speak to a Social Security Scotland adviser if you need more information before applying.
+If your carer gets Carer Support Payment or Carer's Allowance, it can affect other benefits that you get.
+For more information before applying, speak to a Social Security Scotland adviser.

 Carer's Allowance Supplement

-If your carer gets Carer's Allowance or Carer Support Payment, they should also get a Carer’s Allowance Supplement.
+If your carer gets Carer Support Payment or Carer's Allowance, they should also get a Carer’s Allowance Supplement.
 They do not need to apply for this.
-They’ll automatically get 2 payments a year if they qualify.
+If they qualify, they’ll automatically get 2 payments a year.

 Carer's Credit